soroush/libcalendars/README.md

 would differ from the original calendar by at most one day, capturing its structure while avoiding the unpredictability of direct lunar observations.

+## License

+This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
+This means that you are free to use, modify, and distribute the software under the terms of the GPL-3.0 license.

+### Commercial Use Exception
+While this project is licensed under GPL-3.0, **commercial use is permitted only with prior written permission**.
+However, this permission is **granted free of charge**.
+The requirement is in place to ensure that commercial usage aligns with the project's goals and values.

+If you wish to use this project in a commercial product or service, please contact us to obtain the necessary permissions.

+For details about the GPL-3.0 license, see the [official license text](https://www.gnu.org/licenses/gpl-3.0.html).